 What the hadith says

-Muhammad is portrayed as visiting all his wives (here eleven, including concubines) in a single cycle, with a sexual potency equal to thirty men.
+Muhammad is portrayed as sequentially visiting all eleven of his wives and concubines in a single day-and-night cycle, with the companion Anas attributing this to divinely granted sexual potency equivalent to thirty men.

 Why this is a problem